-Seeking to overturn the prevailing razor/razor blade model of photo printers and ink cartridges, Kodak announced new all-in-ones that it will sell alongside inexpensive ink cartridges exclusively through Best Buy.
+Rochester, N.Y. — Seeking to overturn the prevailing razor/razor blade model of photo printers and ink cartridges, Kodak announced today new all-in-ones which it will sell alongside inexpensive ink cartridges exclusively through Best Buy.

 The inkjet-based all-in-ones will be available in three models, shipping this May.
-They will be paired with a $9.99 black and $14.99 five-ink color cartridge.
+They will be paired with a $9.99 black and $14.99 5-ink color cartridge.

-The all-in-ones will offer print and copy speeds up to 32 ppm in black and 22 ppm in color.
+The all-in-ones will offer print and copy speeds up to 32 pages per minute in black and 22 pages per minute in color.
 Borderless 4-inch by 6-inch photos can be produced in 28 seconds.

 The units will feature two USB ports in the front for connecting digital cameras, USB drives or Bluetooth adapters.